xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 - unpack the archive in `Desktop` or in `Downloads`, and rename the version folder, by replacing a dash with a space; this will test paths with spaces;
   on Windows the current paths always use spaces, so renaming is not needed;
-- on macOS it is necessarry to remove the `com.apple.quarantine` attribute of archive and possibly the expanded folder:
+- on macOS it is necessary to remove the `com.apple.quarantine` attribute of archive and possibly the expanded folder:

 ```sh